 Very important question again, and I love both.
 So I’ll try to have this view that economic theory, economic engineering, complement each other, especially when the problems are well defined.

 So for me, the economic theory can be seen as the cement for economic engineering, particularly for certain specific economic problems.
 Now, economic theory - sometimes yes, it’s all owned by economists within the economic discipline - it attempts in a way to simplify the reality as much as possible to be able to understand it.

 But then the problem of simplification is that you are completely anchored into that model and you are unable to see the reality.
 And then when you apply that model to the reality, unfortunately, it is not applicable.
 Now, for me and most important here is when you define the problem and the model is well designed, logically designed, then some useful insights are generated.
 But this is not a sufficient condition.
-There are problems and phenomena that economic theory alone cannot grasp, particularly when the when the human behaviour is uncertain and changing.
+There are problems and phenomena that economic theory alone cannot grasp, particularly when the human behaviour is uncertain and changing.